Skip to content

 The fix is mechanical, not heroic:

-- Weigh solid food.
+• Weigh solid food.
 “One cup” of granola is meaningless — people pack cups differently.
-A $15 digital kitchen scale eliminates most of the 15–20% error margin and adds maybe 60 seconds per meal.
+A cheap digital kitchen scale removes the portion-estimation error entirely and adds maybe 60 seconds per meal.
+We can find no published figure for how large eyeballing error is in ordinary home kitchens, so treat any precise percentage you see quoted for it with suspicion; the honest claim is simply that weighing is measurement and eyeballing is not.

 That’s the AHA most people miss: the app’s value is entirely downstream of your input discipline.
 It is a microscope, and a microscope pointed at nothing shows you nothing.